 Help Preserve the Dorflinger Legacy

-In 1986, the trustees of the Sanctuary began a campaign to raise $150,000 to construct the museum on the Sanctuary grounds.
+In 1986, the trustees of the Sanctuary began a campaign to raise $150,000 to construct the museum on the grounds.
 On May 20, 1989, the Dorflinger Glass Museum opened to the public.
-The Dorflinger Glass Museum is recognized as having the largest display of Dorflinger glass in the nation.
+The Dorflinger Glass Museum is recognized as having the nation’s largest display of Dorflinger glass.
 In 2006, the museum officially opened the Wayne County Glass Gallery.
 Wayne County had over 70 glass manufacturers and cutting and decorating shops, of which more than 30 are represented in the new gallery.

 If you would like to make a donation, please send your check, payable to Dorflinger Glass Museum to: